FRC5190/Training/Readme.md

 ## Java programming

+If you are not proficient with Java, you must go through this lesson path.
+This self-guided learning path helps you learn Java at your own pace, and helps you have more time building robot during build time.
+Completing these topics will enable you to know core Java syntax, understand usage of built-in data types, and help you implement new ones.
+It will provide the foundation to help you take additional advanced Java modules and to perform introductory robotic programming.

 | Self-study | Build space review | Answers to exercises |
 |------------|--------------------|----------------------|
 | 1.
 [Hello world](https://docs.oracle.com/javase/tutorial/getStarted/application/index.html) | | |